-How Churches Can Use Technology to Drive Community
+How One Church Uses Technology to Drive Community

 Ministry depends on relationships.
 In the past, this has made it hard for isolated believers and newly planted churches to stay connected to their Christian community.
 It also meant that if you missed a weekend service, you might’ve missed your only chance to hear about what was going on in your church.

-Thanks to recent advances in technology, churches have even more ways to facilitate meaningful connections and increase the impact of their ministry.
-Many modern churches are strategically using technology like church apps, event registration, and live streaming to create and strengthen community.
+Thanks to recent advances in technology, ministries like Centrepoint Church in Australia have even more ways to facilitate meaningful connections and increase the impact of their ministry.
+Many modern churches are strategically using technology like church apps, event registration, and live streaming to create and nurture their community.

 Here are three ways they do that.